-St Teresa’s Hospice took over organising an annual charity golf event which had been staged by Heritage Healthcare and Landteam for the past 18 years raising an incredible £230,000 during this period.
+St Teresa’s Hospice took over the annual charity golf event which had been organised by Sally Pickersgill of Heritage Healthcare and Landteam for the past 18 years raising an incredible £230,000 during this period.

 The popular tournament, held at Blackwell Grange Golf Club, Darlington, looks set to raise more than £9,000 which will go some way to filling a hole in the finances caused by COVID and the associated lockdowns which hit fundraising hard.

 Twenty teams took part in the tournament with Charles Clinkard’s The Cobblers taking the overall honours.
 In second place was IPC Ltd, while PWS took third.

 PWS team member Marc Laing hit the longest drive while Rob Peacock, of Carver Commercial, won the nearest the pin competition.

 All players received a medal for taking part and team prizes were presented for second to sixth place, as well as 19th to mark the fact it was the 19th year of the competition, the prize being donated by Landteam.

 Chairman of St Teresa’s Hospice Board of Trustees Dr Harry Byrne presented the awards.
 He said: “The support we have received over the years has been outstanding but this year, given what the hospice has had to endure during the pandemic, it seems extra special.”